IamSofiyan/Inspect-Website/README.md

 # Inspect a Website

-Are you curious about how a website is structured?
+Are you curious about how a amazing website is structured?
 This web application allows users to not only fetch and inspect a website's HTML, but also preview the overall website.

 ![image](/static/homepage.png)
 ![image](/static/results.png)